NC Central beats Jackson State in Deion Sanders' final game - NewsBreak

 NC Central beats Jackson State in Deion Sanders' final game

+Deion Sanders was sentimental before his final game at Jackson State, and those emotions grew after coming up short in the Celebration Bowl for the second straight year.

-ATLANTA -- Quarterback Davius Richard ran for 97 yards and two touchdowns, including a 1-yard scoring plunge in overtime, and North Carolina Central beat Jackson State 41-34 in Saturday's Celebration Bowl to spoil coach Deion Sanders' bid for an undefeated season in his final game with the Tigers.
+Quarterback Davius Richard ran for 97 yards and two touchdowns, including a 1-yard scoring plunge in overtime, and North Carolina Central beat Jackson State 41-34 on Saturday in the Celebration Bowl to spoil Sanders' bid for an undefeated season in his farewell.

+It was the second consecutive season that Sanders' Tigers were favored before losing in the game regarded as the championship of teams from historically Black colleges and universities.

+“I feel like we’ve won, but we didn’t win that game," said Sanders, who now will devote his full attention to his new job as Colorado's coach.
+He was tearful in a pregame speech to his players.

-Sanders' 19-yard touchdown pass to Travis Hunter as time expired in regulation set up Alejandro Mata 's tying extra point to send the game to overtime.
+Sanders' 19-yard touchdown pass to Travis Hunter as time expired in regulation set up Alejandro Mata's tying extra point to send the game to OT.
 It was the fourth scoring pass of the game for Sanders, who also ran for a score.

 Jackson State (12-1) was denied its bid for the first undefeated season in school history.
-Coach Deion Sanders is taking over the football program at Colorado but wanted to finish the season with his Tigers first.
+Deion Sanders wanted to finish the season with his Tigers first before taking over at Colorado.
 Shedeur Sanders will accompany his father to Boulder.

+Eagles coach Trei Oliver said he hopes the victory gives more respect to the MEAC and North Carolina Central after all the pregame attention was on “Coach Prime” and Jackson State.

+“They had a chip on their shoulder,” Oliver said of his players.
+“The disrespect was real since we’ve been down here.”

-Latrell Collier 's 7-yard scoring run with 4:31 remaining gave NCCU the lead.
-The Tigers answered with a 15-play drive that included Sanders' 10-yard, fourth-down pass to JD Martin .
+Latrell Collier's 7-yard scoring run with 4:31 remaining gave NCCU the lead.
+The Tigers answered with a 15-play drive that included Sanders' 10-yard, fourth-down pass to T.J.
+Martin.

 Richard passed for 177 yards with a touchdown and ran for 97 yards and two scores.
-Richard showed his versatility on a 3-yard drive for the game's first touchdown.
-Richard had a 21-yard run, a 30-yard catch on a trick play and a 5-yard scoring run that gave the Eagles a 10-0 lead.
+Richard showed his versatility on a three-yard drive for game's first touchdown.
+He had a 21-yard run, a 30-yard catch on a trick play and a 5-yard scoring run that gave the Eagles a 10-0 lead.

 A fake punt early in the second half helped the Eagles reclaim the lead.
 Tight end Kyle Morgan took the snap on the fake punt and ran 43 yards to the Jackson State 24.
-Richard's 12-yard scoring pass to Quentin McCall gave North Carolina Central a 23-21 lead following Adrian Olivo 's missed extra point.
+Richard's 12-yard scoring pass to Quentin Mcall gave North Carolina Central a 23-21 lead following Adrian Olivo's missed extra point.

 Olivo's 21-yard field goal late in the third quarter pushed the lead to five points.